Ali Haji-Sheikh

-Ali S. Haji-Sheikh (born January 11, 1961) is a former American football kicker.
-He played college football at Michigan.
-He was drafted in the ninth round (237th overall) in the 1983 NFL Draft by the New York Giants.
+Ali S. Haji-Sheikh (born January 11, 1961) is an American former professional football player who was a kicker in the National Football League (NFL).
+He played college football for the Michigan Wolverines.
+He was selected in the ninth round (237th overall) of the 1983 NFL draft by the New York Giants.
 He also played for the Atlanta Falcons and Washington Redskins.

 While at Michigan, Haji-Sheikh set a Big Ten record with 78 consecutive extra points, and he broke the NFL record for the most field goals in a season, as a rookie during the 1983 NFL season.

-Early years
+Early life

 Haji-Sheikh was born in Ann Arbor, Michigan, and raised in Texas.
 He is the son of Abdolhossein Haji-Sheikh, a professor of Mechanical and Aerospace Engineering at the University of Texas at Arlington who is originally from Iran.
 His father coached him in soccer and football.
 Haji-Sheikh attended Arlington High School where he also played wide receiver and defensive back.